 There are so many other fun things to do in Grand Canyon National Park that will enhance your visit and really enable you to see the vast and incredible beauty of this place.
 It makes a great addition to a National Parks driving tour in the U.S.

-» See our full Grand Canyon Trip Planner for more information.
+» See our full Grand Canyon Trip Planner and Exploring the Grand Canyon: North Rim vs South Rim for more information.

-Best Things to Do in Grand Canyon NP
+Best Things to Do in Grand Canyon National Park

 The Grand Canyon has many hiking trails of different difficulties so that everyone can take a stroll and enjoy the scenic surroundings of the park.
 So if you only have time to do one thing in the Grand Canyon, I’d suggest making it a hike.